verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 <br>

 When using user API credentials, you need to configure the name of the secret in the Verrazzano custom resource, under the OCI section of the Fluentd component settings.
-Extending the example custom resource from earlier, your YAML file should look something like this.
+Your YAML file should look something like this.

 ```
 apiVersion: install.verrazzano.io/v1alpha1